- Administrative Services |

 CEPS libraries are used primarily for research in the fields of physics, chemistry, engineering, mathematics, and computer science.
 Duties include shelving, checking books in or out, shelf reading, shifting, general upkeep of the libraries, special projects, interlibrary courier service, reference work, and basic clerical duties such as word processing and answering phones.

 After the two-week paid training period, students will work between 10-12 hours a week, working the same schedule each week.
 Students will work during the reading days, and during finals week.
 The majority of shifts are Mon-Fri 8am-5pm, along with other shifts from 5pm-11pm during the week, as well as some weekends.

 Students will work roughly 10 hours a week.
-Shifts fall between 8am-4:30pm, M-F. Duties include receiving, processing, and shelving books and journals, shelf reading, shifting materials, searching, general upkeep, and special projects.
+Shifts fall between 8am-4:30pm, M-F. Duties include receiving, processing and shelving books, journals and maps, shelf reading, shifting materials, searching, general upkeep, and special projects.

 Interlibrary loan students are required to work several weekday mornings and/or afternoons, and usually work a total of 10 hours per week.